cloudlinux/cln-doc/docs/dashboard/README.md

 * **Search in the list by specific query**.
 Type a search query in the search field to show specific servers.
 * **Remove a server from this activation key**.
 In this case, a server will not be protected by Imunify360 anymore.
 To do that, tick server(s) and click _Bin_ icon above the table.

-### ELS for CentOS Activation Keys
+### ELS Activation Keys

 :::warning
-There are no trials available for ELS for CentOS subscription
+There are no trials available for the ELS subscription
 :::

 ### CloudLinux Backup